Election 2024

 Stating that the SBO will increase insurance premiums is also misinformation, as insurers already undertake independent flood modelling to assess risk and assist in setting premiums, and don’t use the SBO for that purpose.

-• Stephen Jolly: “Insurance premiums will go through the roof, property values will drop and landlords will pass on costs to renters”
+• Stephen Jolly: “Insurance premiums will go through the roof, property values will drop and landlords will pass on costs to renters”, “rezone affected homes and then walk away”, “handball the problem to residents”

 • Kenneth Gomez: “Council plans to re-zone these homes as subject to FLOOD RISK.
 HIGHER risk means HIGHER insurance costs”, “because council can’t be bothered or can’t afford to fix these drains, suddenly it becomes our responsibility”